01-edu/public/subjects/blockchain/decentralized-finance/README.md

 # Exercise 1: Stablecoin

-The purpose of this exercise is to create a fully collateralised stablecoin.
-We will use an oracle smart contract to get the current value of any volatile token
+The purpose of this exercise is to create a fully collateralized stablecoin.
+We will use an oracle smart contract to get the current value of any volatile token.

 ### Instructions